Oxidized Brass & Steel Tarnish: How to Get an Antique Look

 Wondering how to achieve an amazing antique look on your steel & metal objects?
-We talked to jewelry designer Michael Mueller about how to get the perfect oxidized brass look and stainless steel tarnish style.
+We talked to jewelry designer Michael Mueller about how to get the perfect oxidized brass look and steel tarnish style.

 At i.materialise we love the antique look.
 Since we 3D print objects for our customers in more than 100 different materials, finishes, and color options, it’s only logical that we would like to share some knowledge about how to get an amazing antique, tarnish style.
 We currently have a few materials that can give your designs that special finish.